Kenneth Matiba: Political activism

 At Moi's behest, Matiba was held without trial at the Kamiti Maximum Security Prison in 1990 with Charles Rubia, a member of the Kenyan Cabinet who also called for multiparty democracy.
 While in prison Matiba was refused medication and suffered a stroke, which affected half his body and incapacitated him for some time.
 Later, a multiparty system was instituted and Matiba was released.

 He was part of the opposition alliance forming the Forum for the Restoration of Democracy (FORD).
 During the December 1992 election, Matiba was the candidate representing FORD-Asili, a party he helped found in splintering from the original FORD.
 President Moi won the election on the KANU ticket; Matiba placed second, winning the Kiharu Constituency parliamentary seat in the concurrent parliamentary elections.

 He boycotted the December 1997 election (citing a lack of democracy), burning his voter's card.
 Matiba had a long-standing rivalry with Kenyan President Mwai Kibaki.
 Before the December 2002 election Matiba was leader of the minor Saba Saba Asili party, which declined to join the NARC coalition; however, he did not run for the presidency or a parliamentary seat.

 In his later years, Matiba was dogged by ill-health stemming from his 1990 imprisonment.
 His business holdings also suffered, with his hotel chain being briefly taken into administration (although he regained control) and Hillcrest School sold by administrators (a case he legally contested).
 Matiba regained control of the school, which he later sold to a consortium led by Fanisi.

 He founded The People newspaper.
 It began as a weekly in 1992, becoming a daily in 1998.
 However, it was a drain on Matiba's finances.

 As of 2008, he remained chairman of Saba Saba Asili and re-registered as a voter.

 Personal life

 In 2000 Matiba released his autobiography, Aiming High.
 As of 2010 he lived in Riara Ridge, Rironi (near Limuru), with his wife, Edith.
-Their son, Raymond, is a former chairman of the Kenya Tourist Board.
+Their son, Raymond Matiba, is a former chairman of the Kenya Tourist Board and the grangson is Richard "Astar" Njau.

-Matiba died on 15 April 2018 at the Karen Hospital after a long illness.
+Matiba died on 15 April 2018 at the Karen Hospital where he had been hospitalised for 55 days after experiencing cardiac arrest.